 Prof. Stephen Levine

-Prof. Stephen Levine is a Full Professor at the University of Haifa.
-He has a background in psychometrics, now focuses on psychiatric epidemiology and has over 100 publications.
-Stephen with his colleagues and students draw on the strengths of national and multinational registries of big data on healthcare to study neurodevelopment.
+Prof. Stephen Levine is a Full Professor at the School of Public Health, Faculty of Social Welfare&Health Sciences, University of Haifa.
+He has a background in psychometrics, now focuses on psychiatric epidemiology, and has over 100 publications.
+Stephen, with his colleagues and students, draw on the strengths of national and multinational registries of big data on healthcare to study neurodevelopment.
 These registries include information on medications, diagnoses and family trees that he uses to improve understanding the risk of neurodevelopmental disorders.
 In particular, Stephen focuses on how paternal characteristics at conception and maternal characteristics in pregnancy impact child neurodevelopment.

-Dr. Rafi Lottner is a clinical psychologist, Deputy Director of Department of Autism at Mental Health Services of the Ministry of Health of Israel.
+Dr. Rafi Lottner, M.D., is a clinical psychologist, Deputy Director of the Department of Autism at Mental Health Services of the Ministry of Health of Israel.
 The Department is in charge of developing and advancing the treatment of children, teenagers, and adults who have been diagnosed with Autistic Spectrum Disorder (ASD).
-The department sets standards of treatment, and monitors programs across the country to make sure that the highest standards of care are met.
-They work towards promoting intergovernmental cooperation so that there is consistency and continuity of care while cooperating with public and parent organizations who represent autistic children and their families.
+The department sets treatment standards and monitors programs across the country to ensure that the highest standards of care are met.
+They work towards promoting intergovernmental cooperation so that there is consistency and continuity of care while cooperating with public and parent organizations that represent autistic children and their families.

 Prof. David Mankuta

-Prof. David Mankuta is a Fetal-Maternal Medicine physician working at Hadassah Ein Kerem Medical Center and the Hebrew University Faculty of Medicine and.
+Prof. David Mankuta is a Fetal-Maternal Medicine physician working at Hadassah Ein Kerem Medical Center, Department of Obstetrics and Gynecology, and an Associate Professor at The Autism Center, The Faculty of Medicine, Hebrew University.
 His research and clinical interests focus on processes during pregnancy affecting the fetal's brain.
-Specifically, he examines environmental, hormonal, nutritional and other biologic factors increasing the risk of this fetus to have Autism upon childhood.
-He provides clinical consultation service to parents with one child with ASD planning to have another child in order to potentially reduce the risk of ASD in the subsequent child.
+Specifically, he examines environmental, hormonal, nutritional, and other biologic factors increasing the risk of this fetus having Autism in childhood.
+He provides clinical consultation services to parents with one child with ASD, and planning to have another child in order to reduce the risk of ASD in the subsequent child potentially.

-Dr. Nira Mashal investigates the neurological basis of language processing, particularly that of figurative language, in neurotypicals and special individuals, including people with ASD, schizophrenia, learning disabilities and intellectual disabilities.
+Prof. Nira Mashal is a Full Professor, Dean of Students at Bar Ilan University, and head of The Brain & Language Lab in The Neuroeducation Program at Bar Ilan University.
+Prof. Mashal investigates the neurological basis of language processing, particularly figurative language, in neurotypicals and special individuals, including people with ASD, schizophrenia, learning disabilities, and intellectual disabilities.
 These special groups evince difficulties with pragmatics that may lead to communication difficulties and inefficient ways of dealing with social situations in which pragmatic understanding is required.
 The broad field of her research includes investigation of the cognitive mechanisms that allow proper processing of figurative (non-literal) language, using a variety of methods and techniques; behavioral studies, neurostimulation, and neuroimaging.
-Her studies aim to develop cognitive behavioral therapy (CBT) programs aimed to enhance social skills, pragmatics, and reduce social anxiety in ASD.
+Her studies aim to develop cognitive behavioral therapy (CBT) programs to enhance social skills and pragmatics and reduce social anxiety in ASD.